 Danny Granger is a well-known name in the NBA, as he played 10 seasons for the Indiana Pacers, Miami Heat, and Los Angeles Clippers.
 Throughout his career, Granger was known for his scoring abilities and as a great teammate.
 Although he retired in 2015, his new path led him to become one of the Jehovah’s Witnesses.

 Another famous ex-NBA player who became a Jehovah’s Witness is Darren Collison.
 He had a successful 10-year career, playing for the Indiana Pacers, Sacramento Kings, Dallas Mavericks, New Orleans Hornets, and Los Angeles Lakers.
-In 2019, Collison decided to retire from professional basketball to fully commit himself to his faith.
+In 2019, Collison retired from professional basketball to fully commit to his faith.

-Dewayne Dedmon is not only an ex-NBA player but also a Jehovah’s Witness.
+Dewayne Dedmon is an ex-NBA player and a Jehovah’s Witness.
 Known as one of the best role players in the league, Dedmon played for the Miami Heat, Atlanta Hawks, Orlando Magic, and San Antonio Spurs.
-Despite his mother’s advice against pursuing a basketball career, Dedmon’s dedication allowed him to excel in both his sports endeavors and his faith.
+Despite his mother’s advice against pursuing a basketball career, Dedmon’s dedication allowed him to excel in his sports endeavors and faith.

-These inspiring stories of famous ex-NBA players becoming Jehovah’s Witnesses demonstrate how the pursuit of personal values and beliefs can positively transform one’s life.
+These inspiring stories of famous ex-NBA players becoming Jehovah’s Witnesses demonstrate how pursuing personal values and beliefs can positively transform one’s life.
 As you learn about their journeys, it’s evident that Danny Granger, Darren Collison, and Dewayne Dedmon have all found a sense of fulfillment and purpose beyond the basketball court.

 Transition Into Jehovah’s Witness Religion